dennisgl/whoseUVa/README.md

 Correctness
 -----------
 Most of the solution are ACCEPTed by UVa OJ.
-Which means it should be corect, at least for the competition situation.
+Which means it should be correct, at least for the competition situation.

-However, if you found it is fun to correct my solutions to meet 100% correctness, send the pull request and I will review it.
+However, if you found that it is fun to correct my solutions to meet 100% correctness, send the pull request and I will review it.
 Please refer to the **Contribution** part below.